gdltorre/backend-project/README.md

 Readme:
-This project is made to be ran in Intel based processors.
-If running in Apple's M1/M2/M3 chip, run the following commands:
+This project is made to be ran in Apple's M1 based processors.
+If running in Intel's based processor, run the following commands:
 ```
 rm -rf node_modules
 npm install
 ```

+// no longer needed
 Before attemtping to connect to the database, make sure to create the admin user and the database_admin database with the following commands:
 ```
 createuser -s admin